defold/doc/docs/en/tutorials/platformer.md

 If you are already using Defold, you can create a new project based on the _Platformer_ template-project and play around with that while reading this article.

-We would love to hear your feedback, so please comment at the bottom of the page!

 ::: sidenote
 Some readers has brought up that our suggested method is not possible with the default implementation of Box2D.
 We made a few modifications to Box2D to make this work: